1. How long does the program take?

 Candidates typically must have a minimum 3.0 GPA for unconditional admission, and a minimum 2.75 for conditional admission.
 Note: select programs have a higher minimum GPA requirement.
 Higher GPA requirements are specified within the degree requirements are available through the Graduate Admissions Office for more information.

-7. Does the graduate program in Education offer specializations?
+7. Does the graduate program in Education offer concentrations?

 - Special Education: Mild/Moderate Disabilities